Data-Protocol/privacy-toolbox/checklists/docs/master-checklist.json.md

 # Master Checklist

 **Do these 6 things well and you will be 80% ok with data privacy**.
-This is inspired by the UK&#39;s data protection authority (ICO) initial help for small businesses guide.
-We translate to be applicable for app developers
+This is inspired by the UK&#39;s data protection authority (ICO) initial help for small businesses guide and contains recommended best practice regardless of geography.
+We translate it to be more applicable for software developers.

 Tags: [beginner] [greenfield]